Stanislav Grof, M.D., Ph.D.

 1993 Honorary Award from the Association for Transpersonal Psychology (ATP) for major contributions to and development of the field of transpersonal psychology given at the occasion of the 25th Anniversary Convocation held at Asilomar, California, on August 25-29, 1993.

-2000 Honorary PhD degree in Humane Letters from the University of Vermont, Burlington, Vermont.
+2000 Honorary PhD degree in Humane Letters from the Burlington College, Burlington, Vermont.

 2004 Honorary Ph.D. degree from the World Buddhist University in Bangkok, Thailand.